igwgames/nes-starter-kit/guide/section_2/adding_enemies.md

 the same way but changes a couple values.

 This works by using the `frameCount` variable, and sets a single bit on the value to 1, then does a bit shift to switch this to 1 or 2, depending on sprite size.
+(Note: `frameCount` is the number of frames that have run since the console started, and 60 frames happen per second.)
 We can make it faster by using a larger value for the bit, and shifting by more.
 Here's one way to do it:

 ```c
 case SPRITE_ANIMATION_SWAP_SLOW: